om-veer/ziti-doc-1/docusaurus/docs/guides/openziti_Digital_Ocean/Private_public_ER.md

 ```
 Create config.yaml in the binary installed directory like ZITI_HOME=~/.ziti/quickstart/VM-hstname/ziti-bin/ziti-

-Note: By default ER router config will be on tproxy mode.
+*Note: By default ER router config will be on tproxy mode.
 Host made only requres on Public router or hosted router.
-Never use host mode on private router or Egress edge router.
+Never use host mode on private router or Egress edge router.*

-  Example of config.yaml
+## 1.4 Configuration of config.yaml
 ```
 v: 3
 identity: